 Ariana Grande released her brand new album entitled thank u, next last night, and it’s a beautiful, heartbreaking, and often times upbeat dedication to the highest highs and the lowest lows of her life thus far.

-After releasing her Sweetener album in August last year, which she dedicated to the Manchester Arena terror attack, Grande continued to go through a rough time, loosing her ex boyfriend Mac Miller to substance abuse, and breaking off her engagement to comedian Pete Davidson.
+After releasing her Sweetener album in August last year, which she dedicated to the Manchester Arena terror attack, Grande continued to go through a rough time, losing her ex boyfriend Mac Miller to substance abuse, and breaking off her engagement to comedian Pete Davidson.
 At such an emotional period in her life, Ariana took to the studio to vent her emotions in the best way she knew how – singing.

 Her voice has adapted over the years to suit her RnB inspired pop music, and she’s come a long way since her first album Yours Truly, ditching her belting ballads for sultry, refreshing bluesy vocals.
 And now Ariana has switched it up again, surprising everyone with her absolute honesty and vulnerability running through her lyrics.